 Christine Aranyos Prouty

-As the Manager of Corporate Philanthropy & Business Development at Empatico, Christine strives to connect Empatico with like-minded organizations that share its vision and commitment to empathy and bridge-building.
+As the Director of Corporate Philanthropy & Business Development at Empatico, Christine strives to connect Empatico with like-minded organizations that share its vision and commitment to empathy and bridge-building.
 Christine believes that empathy is critical to the future of our society, and social-emotional learning is the cornerstone of youth development.
 She joined Empatico after four years with the Boys & Girls Clubs of Greater Southwest Michigan, where she led growth in individual, corporate and government giving by spearheading a mission-centered approach to fundraising.
 She lives in Southwest Michigan with her husband, four children and dog, Weston.

 Lauren is the Educator Community Manager at Empatico where she works with educators to ensure that they feel seen, heard, and connected to their peers on the Empatico platform.
 Lauren is a former educator herself who has taught both domestically and internationally, has worked with a wide range of stakeholders from non-profits to institutes of higher education advocating for the unique needs of educators, and holds her MA in Social Sciences and Comparative Education from UCLA.
 Lauren lives in Los Angeles, CA and enjoys hiking, seeing live music, and napping with her dog, Homer.

-As the Associate Manager of Content, Shraya enjoys creating classroom and virtual exchange activities that spark fun, meaningful interactions between students, while building key competencies that make them more compassionate, empathetic, and curious individuals.
+As the Manager of Content, Shraya enjoys creating classroom and virtual exchange activities that spark fun, meaningful interactions between students, while building key competencies that make them more compassionate, empathetic, and curious individuals.
 To bring these activities to life, she particularly loves working with the amazing educators and partners who are part of Empatico’s community.
 Prior to joining Empatico, Shraya worked with students in different classroom settings, including schools for children with special needs and language centers for English language learners.
 She lives in New York City with her husband, dog, and too many houseplants.

 As the Admin and Operations Assistant Manager at Empatico, Mareeka provides support, performance improvements, and implements the right processes and practices to all departments across the organization.
 A former elementary teacher, her most defining career moment was leaving the classroom to set up an office for UNICEF-Nederland on Sint Maarten to support disaster risk reduction education and resilience after a devastating hurricane.
 She now has over 10 years of experience, strengthening educational institutions and organisations in the private, governmental and non-profit sectors spanning across the Caribbean, Americas and Vietnam.
 In her free time, Mareeka loves outdoor adventures and creating art.